Tornadoes of 2009: October 29–30

+October 31 (Philippines)

+A tornado that was spawn by Typhoon Mirinae (Santi) struck four villages in Ternate, Cavite at around 6:30 PhST.
+It damaged around 60 houses, and toppled electrical and telephone poles in the area.
+The tornado injured 10 people and led to the evacuation of at least 30 families.

 November

 There were 4 tornadoes reported in the US in November, of which 3 were confirmed.

 November 4 (United Kingdom)

 On November 4, a tornado was reported in the Romsey area in Hampshire, UK.
 The tornado was reported due to roofs being torn off, although the tornado was confirmed as an F0.

 December

 There were 52 tornadoes reported in the US in December, of which 48 were confirmed.

 December 2

 A low pressure system with an associated mesolow tracked across the southern US on December 2.
 Several tornadoes have been reported, with significant damage across parts of Georgia.
 Two people were injured and houses were destroyed from an EF2 tornado in Appling County, Georgia.
 In total, seven tornadoes were confirmed.